 Leaders might need to motivate and guide teachers, improve student outcomes and create and enact policies – not to mention use resources wisely.
 They also may need to have a solid grasp of organizational behavior.
 Masters in education leadership programs could entail courses that provide insight into these topics and more.
 As a learner you could develop key skills and knowledge in areas as diverse as lesson design, school administration, school reform and evaluation.

 Masters in Educational Leadership Overview

-Popular Schools with Education Leadership & Administration Masters Degrees in Atlanta
+Graduate Schools with Master’s in Educational Leadership Administration Degrees in Atlanta

 MEd, MA or MS in Educational Leadership Degrees